DFHack/dfhack/docs/plugins/autolabor.rst

     Turn off autolabor for a specific labor.
 ``autolabor reset-all|<labor> reset``
     Return a labor (or all labors) to the default handling.
+``autolabor mode [legacy|modern|monitor]``
+    Show or change which engine runs when the plugin is enabled.
+Monitor mode performs no labor management; it only watches the job board and reports starving job postings via the DFHack notification panel.

 See `autolabor-artisans` for a differently-tuned setup.